 - Difficulty breathing

 - Coordination challenges and general dizziness

 - Abdominal pain

 - Signs of an allergic reaction, like hives and swelling in the face

 - Dizziness after standing up or sitting down, often associated with a decrease in blood pressure

 - Symptoms of opioid withdrawal, such as tremors and flu-like symptoms

 When signs of a severe side effect occur, it is important to seek medical attention immediately.
 It is particularly important if signs are clearly dangerous, such as difficulty breathing or swelling on the face and throat.
 If severe side effects occur, then it may be necessary to discontinue use of the medication as part of treatment.

 Overcoming an addiction to opiate drugs is a challenge, but it is possible with the right treatment measures.
 Among the options that can help is the use of managed maintenance that reduces the cravings for the drugs.
-Before taking any measures to treat an addiction, talk to our medical doctors to learn more about the options that are available.
+Before taking any measures to treat an addiction, speak with a medical doctor to learn more about the options that are available.